9e-Docteur/DocModDocumentation/README.md

 Use the sidebar to navigate trough the wiki.

-**I know that there is 404 error sometimes, so please use the sidebar to navigate instead**
+**I know that there is the error 404 sometimes, so please use the sidebar to navigate instead**